skafdasschaf/lilypond-tools/editorial_guidelines.md

 - Helmholtz pitch notation is applied, with symbols for sharp, flat, and natural signs, and order name–accidental–octave (e.g., “c#′”).
 - Rests are written as symbol.
 - A sequence of pitches is separated by en dashes (e.g., “c′4–d′8–e′8”)
-- Chords are spelled with a plus sign between pitches from lowest to highest pitch (e.g., “c′+e′+g′”).
+- Chords are spelled with a plus sign between pitches from lowest to highest pitch (e.g., “c′+e′+g′4”).
 - Modern English instrument names are used.
 - Foreign words are typeset italic.